bstrie/rust-rustic/README.md

     rust: "side effects!"
     Enter:
-    let b = "I sure hope there are no side effects luring about";
+    let b = "I sure hope there are no side effects lurking about";

     rust: "side effects!"